 Reducing the risk of a cybersecurity attack starts with the use of a strong master password for all users who are on-boarded to your Keeper enterprise account.
-While many organizations have minimum password complexity rules many do not.
-Regardless, a strong and complex master password is highly recommended as the first step towards reducing unauthorized access to a users vault.
+A strong and complex master password is highly recommended as the first step towards reducing unauthorized access to a users vault.

 The National Institute of Standards and Technology (NIST) provides password guidelines in: Special Publication 800-63B.
 The guidelines promote a balance between usability and security; Or in other words, passwords should be easy to remember but hard to guess.
 The NIST instruction recommends an eight character minimum but a higher value will ultimately result in a harder to guess/crack password.

 Password complexity can be configured on a per role-basis.
 See the master password complexity enforcement setting in the guide.

 Two-Factor Authentication (2FA), also commonly referred to as multi-factor authentication, adds an additional layer of security to access the vault.
 The first layer is something your users know; his or her master password.
 The second layer is something they have.
 It can be either their mobile device (SMS text or a TOTP application) or by using a hardware token (Duo or RSA offers hardware tokens.
 Or adding a security key like a YubiKey).
 Adding a second means of authentication will makes it considerably more difficult for an attacker to gain access a users vault.
 To set up 2FA See the section in the guide: Two-factor Authentication